-Cambodia: Kampong Cham, Kratie, Tbong Khmum, Steung Treng, Mondulkiri and Ratanakiri Provinces
+Kampong Cham, Kratie, Tbong Khmum, Steung Treng, Mondulkiri and Ratanakiri Provinces, CAMBODIA

-A considerable gap remains between rhetoric and reality despite the fact that the right to a basic education is guaranteed to every Cambodian child by the country’s constitution.
+In Cambodia, a considerable gap remains between rhetoric and reality despite the right to a basic education for every Cambodian child guaranteed by the country’s constitution.

-Children from ethnic minority groups, the poor, girls, and children with disabilities are left at the margins of society.
+Children from ethnic minority groups, the poor, girls, and children with disabilities are left in the margins of society.

-Main barriers to access and complete primary education are: the work in the field, the extreme poverty, the lack of schools, distance to school, and untrained teachers in remote schools.
+The main barriers to accessing and completing primary education are the farming work to be done, extreme poverty, a shortage of schools, the distance to school, and untrained teachers in remote schools.

-To contribute to a comprehensive Cambodian inclusive education system that caters for every child from poor, remote and indigenous ethnic minority population.
+Our overall objective is to contribute to a comprehensive inclusive Cambodian education system that caters for every child from poor, remote and ethnic minority background.

-– Improve school infrastructure to enable access to 14,609 marginalized out-of-school and ethnic minority children; 258 teachers and school directors and 43 school managers are willing and able to provide access to all OOSC, Families of OOSC are identified and aware of importance of education, OOSC have the means to access primary school.
+- 258 teachers and school directors and 43 school managers who are willing and able to provide access to all OOSC

-- Educational tools are suitable to the needs of OOSC, Pedagogy of teachers is enhanced and adapted to include all OOSC, School management is improved to deliver quality and efficient educational services, Students learning outcomes are improved.
+- Educational tools are suitable to the needs of OOSC, and the pedagogy of the teachers is enhanced and adapted to include all OOSC.

-– Advocacy and Research: Communities are better aware of the importance of integrating all OOSC in community life.
+- Through advocacy and research communities are better aware of the importance of including all OOSC in community life.

 Non-Timber Forest Products.